8 Powerful Benefits of Cross-Training Every Runner Should Know

 If you can get on the elliptical or cycle, you can even transfer your running program to your new cross-training machine.

-Instead of doing our intervals of 10 x 400 meters on the track, go ahead and transfer this to the estimated time and do them on the bike.
+Instead of doing our 10 x 400-meter intervals on the track, go ahead and convert them to estimated times and do them on the bike.

-Instead, try 10 x 2 mins hard with 2 min of easy cycling 10 times.
+Instead, try 10 x 2 min hard with 2 min of easy cycling, repeated 10 times.

-Be sure to warm up for 20 minutes before and 20 minutes after to keep that endurance up.
+Be sure to warm up for 20 minutes before and cool down for 20 minutes after to keep that endurance up.

 People smiling on the eplipical machines.

 For example, an hour and a half on the bike should be fine if you have an hour-long run scheduled.
-Remember, it’s low impact and may be a challenge to get the same aerobic effects as running, so a bit more time may be necessary to make it equivalent.
+Remember, it’s low-impact and may be harder to achieve the same aerobic effects as running, so a bit more time may be necessary to make it equivalent.

-But this is up for discussion on exactly what conversion will be best for each person, as it depends on your fitness level and experience.
+But this is up for discussion: exactly what conversion will be best for each person depends on your fitness level and experience.

 So, have we convinced you to work some cross-training into your life?

-The benefits of cross-training for runners get endless, and you may even enjoy these new activities in the process.
-To get you motivated with some ideas, check out some of our cross-training guides for runners to get you started right away:
+The benefits of cross-training for runners are endless, and you may even enjoy these new activities in the process.
+To get you motivated with some ideas, check out one of our cross-training guides for runners to get you started right away:

 Leave a Comment